rust-lang/rls/README.md

   run) test code.
 * `unstable_features` (`bool`, defaults to `false`) enables unstable features.
   Currently, this includes renaming and formatting.
+* `sysroot` (`String`, defaults to `""`) if the given string is not empty, use the given path as the sysroot for all rustc invocations instead of trying to detect the sysroot automatically

 ## Contributing